José María Iglesias: Political career

 In 1852, Iglesias was elected to Congress, where he became known for his eloquence and his knowledge of constitutional law.
 In 1856, he was named chief clerk of the Treasury Department under President Ignacio Comonfort and later secretary of justice (January to May 1857).
 In the latter position, he was responsible for drafting the law that barred the Church from holding landed property.
 From May until September 1857, he was secretary of the treasury.
-On 16 September 1857, he was elected, by popular vote, judge of the supreme court.
-Throughout the War of the Reform (1857–61), he was a strong defender of the Liberal cause in the press.
+On 16 September 1857, he was elected, by popular vote, a justice of the Supreme Court.
+Throughout the Reform War (1857–61), he was a strong defender of the Liberal cause in the press.

 In Juárez's cabinet

-With the fall of Puebla to the French on May 17, 1863, President Benito Juárez was forced to abandon Mexico City.
+With the fall of Puebla to the French on 17 May 1863, President Benito Juárez was forced to abandon Mexico City.
 Iglesias, a Liberal and a constitutionalist, accompanied him.
 In September, Juárez named him secretary of justice, a position he continued to hold until the Republican government returned to the capital in 1867 after the expulsion of Emperor Maximilian.
 During this period, he accompanied Juárez and the rest of the Republican government as they moved from place to place to avoid capture by the Imperialists.
 Part of this time, he was also secretary of the treasury.

 After the return to Mexico City, Iglesias was again elected to Congress.
 In 1867, he became president of the Chamber of Deputies.
 From September 1868 until October 1869, he was secretary of the interior.
 Thereafter, he was secretary of justice again.